Main muscles of the lower limb

 - Identify the muscle groups of the lower limb.

-- Learn the key facts about the main muscles of the lower limb and their functions.
+- Understand key facts about the main muscles of the lower limb and their functions.

-- Understand the anatomical relationships between those muscles.
+- Appreciate the anatomical relationships between those muscles.

 The muscles of the lower limb are organized into four groups:

 - Muscles of the hip

 - Muscles of the leg

 - Muscles of the foot

 These muscles act on the joints of the lower limb to enable the locomotion of our body.
 Each muscle group is respectively divided into subgroups, based on the location and specific actions of those muscles.

 This video tutorial will introduce you to the anatomy and functions of the main muscles of the lower limb.

 Take a quiz